S&P 500: Derivatives

 In the derivatives market, the Chicago Mercantile Exchange (CME) offers futures contracts that track the index and trade on the exchange floor in an open outcry auction, or on CME's Globex platform, and are the exchange's most popular product.

-The Chicago Board Options Exchange (CBOE) offers options on the S&P 500 index as well as on S&P 500 index ETFs, inverse ETFs, and leveraged ETFs.
+The Chicago Board Options Exchange (CBOE) offers options on the S&P 500 as well as on S&P 500 ETFs, inverse ETFs, and leveraged ETFs.

 History

 In 1860, Henry Varnum Poor formed Poor's Publishing, which published an investor's guide to the railroad industry.
 In 1923, Standard Statistics Company (founded in 1906 as the Standard Statistics Bureau) began rating mortgage bonds and developed its first stock market index consisting of the stocks of 233 U.S. companies, computed weekly.

-In 1926, it developed a 90-stock index, computed daily.
+Three years later, it developed a 90-stock index, computed daily.
 In 1941, Poor's Publishing merged with Standard Statistics Company to form Standard & Poor's.

-On Monday, March 4, 1957, the index was expanded to its current 500 companies and was renamed the S&P 500 Stock Composite Index.
+On Monday, March 4, 1957, the index was expanded to its current extent of 500 companies and was renamed the S&P 500 Stock Composite Index.
 In 1962, Ultronic Systems became the compiler of the S&P indices including the S&P 500 Stock Composite Index, the 425 Stock Industrial Index, the 50 Stock Utility Index, and the 25 Stock Rail Index.
 On August 31, 1976, The Vanguard Group offered the first mutual fund to retail investors that tracked the index.
 On April 21, 1982, the Chicago Mercantile Exchange began trading futures based on the index.
 On July 1, 1983, Chicago Board Options Exchange began trading options based on the index.
 Beginning in 1986, the index value was updated every 15 seconds, or 1,559 times per trading day, with price updates disseminated by Reuters.
+Prior to this, it had been updated once every minute.

 On January 22, 1993, the Standard & Poor's Depositary Receipts exchange-traded fund issued by State Street Corporation began trading.
 On September 9, 1997, CME Group introduced the S&P E-mini futures contract.
 In 2005, the index transitioned to a public float-adjusted capitalization-weighting.
 Friday, September 17, 2021, was the final trading date for the original SP big contract which began trading in 1982.

 Selection criteria

-Like other indices managed by S&P Dow Jones Indices, but unlike indices such as the Russell 1000 Index which are strictly rule-based, the components of the S&P 500 index are selected by a committee.
-When considering the eligibility of a new addition, the committee assesses the company's merit using eight primary criteria: market capitalization, liquidity, domicile, public float, Global Industry Classification Standard and representation of the industries in the economy of the United States, financial viability, length of time publicly traded, and stock exchange.
-Over the past few years, there has been a decline in the number of S&P 500 companies with classified boards.
-Requirements to be added to the index include:
+Like other indices managed by S&P Dow Jones Indices, but unlike indices such as the Russell 1000 Index which are strictly rule-based, the components of the S&P 500 are selected by a committee.
+When considering the eligibility of a new addition, the committee assesses the company's merit using the following primary criteria: